Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 Tyx adds, "I did not go to 'Glee,' OK.
 School was rough."

-But in a school of fewer than 800 students, Tyx said he and his collaborators collected over 100 signatures in support of starting the club.
+But in a school of fewer than 800 students, Tyx says he and his collaborators collected over 100 signatures in support of starting the club.

 The local paper covered their efforts, and letters to the editor showed a community divided.
 Mary remembers with a sad laugh that some claimed the students wanted to start a sex club in the high school.